ForkIt369/DUSA_iDAO/README.md

 - **Alith**: Leverages Alith's native MCP protocol support for seamless agent integration
 - **LazAI**: Complements LazAI's DAT system with contributor recognition and portable reputation

-## Documentation

-- [Project Plan](DUSA_iDAO_Project_Plan.md): Detailed architecture and development sequence
-- [Visual Models](visual_models.md): Visualizations of the architecture and value flows
-- [Asset Structure](asset_structure.md): Comprehensive iDAO asset hierarchy and contribution framework
-- [$REGRET Roulette](regret_roulette.md): Detailed specification of the gamified rewards mechanism
-- [DUSA Structure](dusa_structure.md): High-level overview of the DUSA Meta-iDAO structure
-- [DUSAConnect](dusa_connect.md): Comprehensive specification of the DUSAConnect initiative

-## Getting Started

-Coming soon!

 ## Contributing

 We welcome contributions to the DUSA ecosystem.
 Please stay tuned for contribution guidelines.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.